 Table 8.2.
-Annual statistics for Hg 2016 measured at Råö in southern Sweden by the Swedish Environmental Research Institute.
+Annual statistics for Hg 2017 measured at Råö in southern Sweden by the Swedish Environmental Research Institute.

-Unit: ng/m3 Total Gas Hg (ng/m3) Total Particles Hg (ng/m3) Råö (SE00014) 1.3 0.003
+Unit: ng/m3 Total Gas Hg (ng/m3) Total Particles Hg (ng/m3) Råö (SE00014) 1.4 0.005

 The long-term trends for six of the heavy metals are shown in figure 8.1.
-For Pb, As, Ni and Manganese (Mn) there are clear reductions in the concentrations due to national and international regulations of the emissions.
+For Pb, As, Ni and manganese (Mn) there are clear reductions in the concentrations due to national and international regulations of the emissions.
 The reduction is most pronounced for Pb where removal of Pb from gasoline has resulted in large reductions of the concentrations.
 For Cu there has not been any clear long-term change in concentration.
-Emssions in Denmark show a slight increase during the period from 1990 to 2013 (DCE, 2017).
+Emissions in Denmark show a slight increase during the period from 1990 to 2013 (DCE, 2017).

-For Mn the long term trend at H.C.
+For Mn the long-term trend at H.C.
 Andersens Boulevard deviates from the other stations.
 This is believed to be due to high Mn concentrations in the asphalt used at H.C.
-Andersens Boulevard during the period from 1991 to 2008 (in 2008 new asphalt was laid on HCAB).
-The sharp decrase in concentration in 2006 is due to the change in sampling method from TSP to PM{10} .
+Andersens Boulevard during the period from 1991 to 2008 (in 2008 the type of asphalt was changed on HCAB).
+The sharp decrease in concentration in 2006 is due to the change in sampling method from TSP to $PM{10}$ .